puppetlabs/puppet-docs/source/pdk/1.0/pdk_testing.md

 layout: default
 title: "Validating and testing modules with the Puppet Development Kit"
 canonical: "/pdk/1.0/pdk_testing.html"
-description: "Testing modules with the Puppet Development Kit, the shortest path to developing better Puppet code."
+description: "Testing modules with Puppet Development Kit, the shortest path to developing better Puppet code."
 ---

 {:.concept}
 ## Validating and testing your module with PDK

-The Puppet Development Kit (PDK) provides tools to help you run unit tests on your module and validate your module's metadata, syntax, and style.
+Puppet Development Kit (PDK) provides tools to help you run unit tests on your module and validate your module's metadata, syntax, and style.

 By default, the PDK module template includes tools that can: